 The Company has completed its initial exploration program on the Fahiakoba Concession, consisting of 4,987.5 metres of diamond drilling, ground VLF-EM geophysics and 1,200 auger drill holes.
-Results are considered sufficiently encouraging and further work will be commenced when adequate working capital is available.
+Results are considered sufficiently encouraging that further work is planned.
+Commencement is subject to the raising of additional capital.

-The Company has also completed a program of ground geophysics at Betanase, covering the strong gold in soil anomaly previously outlined by Perseus Mining (Ghana) Limited, and has completed four diamond drill holes for a total of 562 metres.
+The Company has also completed a program of ground geophysics at Betenase, covering the strong gold in soil anomaly previously outlined by Perseus Mining (Ghana) Limited, and has completed four diamond drill holes for a total of 562 metres.
 Significant results to 4m @ 3.14 g/t gold and widespread alteration and quartz veining were noted in the drilling.
-A Phase II drilling program is planned to test associated ground IP geophysical anomalies when additional working capital funding is sourced.
+Further ground geophysics IP and a Phase II drilling program has been planned, subject to availability of funding.